Dodgers–Padres rivalry: 2020 NLDS

-In Game 1, Mike Clevinger returned to the mound for the Padres but was pulled after one inning after a noticeable drop in velocity.
+In Game 1, an injured Mike Clevinger returned to the mound for the Padres but was pulled after one inning after a noticeable drop in velocity.
 The game remained scoreless until the fourth inning, when the Padres scored on a two-out hit from Austin Nola.
 San Diego enjoyed their lead briefly – until the Dodgers scored on an error in the fifth.
 Then a game that had been well-pitched to that point boiled over in the sixth, when the Dodgers put up four runs to win, 5–1 score.
 Just like Game 3 of their wild card win over the Cardinals, the Padres used nine pitchers and walked ten batters, along the way.
 The Padres took an early lead in the second inning when Wil Myers hit a double to center field that scored Tommy Pham.
 The Dodgers took the lead for good in the third inning on a two-run double by Corey Seager and a single by Max Muncy, and padded their lead the next inning on a Cody Bellinger home run.
 The Padres began the sixth inning with back-to-back home runs by Manny Machado and Eric Hosmer that reduced their deficit to one, but Dodgers starter Clayton Kershaw retired the next three batters to end the inning.
 The Padres threatened again in the seventh inning, when Bellinger made a spectacular catch over the center-field wall that would otherwise have been a go-ahead two-run home run by Fernando Tatís Jr. The Dodgers padded their lead in the bottom of the seventh on a Justin Turner sacrifice fly and a single by Muncy.
 The Padres threatened in the top of the ninth inning, scoring two runs and once again reducing their deficit to one and load the bases, however.
 Joe Kelly got Hosmer to ground out to end the game.

 In Game 3, the Dodgers took an early lead in the second inning that was quickly erased when the Padres scored two runs in the bottom half of the inning.
 The Padres' lead was also short-lived, as the Dodgers scored five runs in the third inning en route to a blowout win.
-Though he did not start the game, erstwhile Dodgers starter Julio Urías pitched five innings in relief, allowing one run on one hit, striking out six Padres, and getting credited as the winning pitcher.
+Though he did not start the game, Dodgers starter Julio Urías pitched five innings in relief, allowing one run on one hit, striking out six Padres, and getting credited as the winning pitcher.
 The Padres, meanwhile, used 11 pitchers – a postseason record for a nine-inning game.
 The Dodgers advanced to their fourth NLCS in five seasons, ultimately winning the World Series.